khaledmosharaf/chuck-norris-jokes/README.md

 Please visit to open the app: https://extraordinary-melba-533be2.netlify.app

+# A Chuck Norris joke generator using React

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).